 Toy Poodle, Standard Poodle, (2) Newfoundlands, Coton de Tulear, Spaniel X, Lab X, West Highland WhiteTerrier, a German Shepherd X, and a Labrador Retriever.

 To expand my own learning, I invested in formally learning The Koehler Method of Dog Training, with Tony Ancheta, head of Koehler Dog Training.
 Despite a few challenges, like breaking my leg during Week 6 of the first Instructor Course, I persevered by instructing the owners of the dog I had been training, an English Springer Spaniel, on the mechanics of the remaining 4 weeks, via iPad, videos I created (on crutches and knee scooter) and a lot of conversations.
 Just as I got the ok to drive, it was time to do the Koehler Open Instructor Course with that same Springer and with a Samoyed named Ghost.
 I finished that up and next did the Koehler Tracking Course with Sugar.
 At the same time we got a new Lab puppy, named Pree.
-The last Koehler Instructor Course is Utility which I am doing with Pree, now 18 months old.
+The last Koehler Instructor Course I took is Utility.